What is a Clean Air Zone?

 The aim of these zones is to encourage the transition to cleaner modes of transport, either by investing in pure electric vehicles or by taking advantage of local public transport in cities.
 It’s all in an effort to decrease air pollution and, in turn, improve air quality and public health.

 You may be thinking – why do we need to improve air quality?
-It’s because older and more polluting vehicles produce more harmful carbon emissions, which can cause lung cancer, strokes, and other cardiovascular diseases.
+Well, it’s because older and more polluting vehicles produce more harmful carbon emissions, which can cause lung cancer, strokes, and other cardiovascular diseases.
 Many cities across the UK where air pollution is rife exceed the safe legal limits for nitrogen dioxide (NO2) pollution due to vehicle emissions, which is why cities are tackling this with the introduction of these zones.

 How do I know if I am entering a Clean Air Zone or a Low Emission Zone?